 Dr Mark Freestone

-Since his initial appointment to Queen Mary in 2009, Dr Freestone has worked on studies including the epidemiology of violence; outcomes research in forensic mental health services; causal inference networks for violence risk management; clinical sub-types of personality disorder and psychopathy; substance misuse as a risk factor for violence; and patterns of service use by young men in the UK.
-His current research is into causal mechanisms in risk assessment using Bayesian Networks, and the effectiveness of psychosocial interventions for offenders with personality disorder.
+Dr Freestone’s current work includes: the epidemiology of violence; outcomes research in forensic mental health services; causal inference networks for violence risk management; clinical sub-types of personality disorder and psychopathy; substance misuse as a risk factor for violence; and patterns of service use by young men in the UK.
+His current research is into the understanding of causal mechanisms in risk assessment using advanced statistical modelling, and the effectiveness of psychosocial interventions for offenders with personality disorder.

-- Generation and evaluation of Bayesian Networks to assist decision-making in risk management
+- Machine-learning algorithms to assist decision-making in management of violence risk

-- Evaluation of Psychologically Informed Planned Environments within HMPS and UK Probation
+- Evaluation of Psychologically Informed Planned Environments (PIPES) within HM Prison and Probation Services

 - Clinical sub-groups within psychopathy and antisocial/borderline personality disorders